Death of a parent of a minor child

 Following the death of a parent of a minor child,

-Retraite Québec is one of the organizations that should be contacted.
+Retraite Québec is one of the organizations that must be contacted.

-Directeur de l'état civil informs us automatically of the death of a parent or a spouse.
+Directeur de l'état civil informs Retraite Québec automatically of the death of a parent or a spouse.

-- If the deceased was receiving payments for the Family Allowance or the Supplement for Handicapped Children, those payments will stop.
-Therefore, if:
+If the deceased was receiving payments for the Family Allowance or the Supplement for Handicapped Children, those payments will stop.
+Therefore:

-- a child's care was shared with another person, that person must contact Retraite Québec in order to receive the amounts in his or her name.
+- if a child's care was shared with another person, that person must contact Retraite Québec in order to receive the payments in the deceased's place.

-- a new caregiver is appointed to the child, that person must file a new
+- if a new caregiver is appointed to the child, that person must file an

 Application for Family Allowance.

-- If a beneficiary's spouse dies, the Family Allowance payments will be recalculated to take into account the new situation (single-parent family).
-You can use the simulation tool CalculAide to get an estimate of the new amounts that could be paid.
+If a beneficiary's spouse dies, the Family Allowance payments will be recalculated to take into account the new situation (single-parent family).
+You can use the

-The minor children of a deceased person may be entitled to certain benefits if the deceased contributed sufficiently to the Québec Pension Plan.
+The minor children of a deceased person may be entitled to certain benefits if their parent contributed enough to the Québec Pension Plan(QPP).

 Survivors' benefits